mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 I actually don't need this function to update the weights, but it's a useful check to see that the likelihood is increasing while performing gradient descent/ascent.

 Why don't I need it?
 Because I just need the gradient of the log-likelihood.
-With these two functions, I have all the functions I need to implement logistic regression.
 I still haven't mentioned how I'm going to calculate the gradient, though.
 It turns out the math works out in such a way that I can actually backpropogate the output error just like I did in my [post](https://beckernick.github.io/neural-network-scratch/) on neural networks.
+In other words, the gradient of the log-likelihood for any single pass over the dataset (in matrix form) is just the matrix multiplication of the output error signal and the features.
 This isn't surprising, since a neural network is basically just a series of non-linear functions applied to linear manipulations of the input data.

-The gradient of the log-likelihood for any single pass over the dataset (in matrix form) is just the matrix multiplication of the output error signal and the features.

 # Building the Logistic Regression Function